Remington Shine Therapy Straightener Review: Features, Pros, and Cons

 Is it good for thick or curly hair?

 It can work on thicker or curlier hair, but it is not the fastest tool for that job.
-You will get better results with smaller sections, a patient pace, and the right heat setting.
-If you straighten that hair type often, a stronger premium styler may be a better long-term fit.
+Better results usually come with smaller sections, a patient pace, and the right heat setting.
+If that hair type is straightened often, a stronger premium styler may be a better long-term fit.

 What heat setting should you use?